Problem Overview#

 s. - Use two pointers starting from

-0andn-1. - Skip characters that are not alphanumeric.
+0 and n-1. - Skip characters that are not alphanumeric.

 - Once both pointers point to valid characters, compare them.